 The tinted German card was mailed in 1909.

-(L) History's a tad murky here, but the library was founded
+(L) The City of Ventura's history site is a tad murky, but the library was founded

 in 1873.
 Earlier California architecture can be hard to date, but this just might be the first location.